PVUL/resume/README.md

 In 2015, I attended a coding bootcamp called Launch Academy where I learned Ruby on Rails, Javascript, and PostgreSQL.
 I collaborated with other developers through pair programming to create a restaurant review site, and used Trello to implement Agile methodologies to deliver the product on time.
 It felt like 2 years of knowledge packed into 20 weeks, but I knew that's where I had to be because I was determined based on [my hackathon experience](#my-first-hackathon-feb-2013) a few years prior.

-_Technologies: Ruby, Rails, PostgreSQL, Javascript, JQuery, CSS/Sass, Git, RSpec, Capybara_
+_Technologies: Ruby, Rails, PostgreSQL, Javascript, JQuery, CSS, Git, RSpec, Capybara_

 <br>